rufaromugabe/spotfi/docs/X-TUNNEL-TESTING.md

-# SSH Tunnel Testing Guide
+# x Tunnel Testing Guide

-Complete guide to test the SSH tunnel functionality in SpotFi.
+Complete guide to test the x tunnel functionality in SpotFi.

 ---